stellasstar/tfgm/findme/README.rst

 Pip Install Django

+4)  install other dependencies through pip pip install -r requirements.txt --upgrade -e .

+5)  Configuring PostgreSQL:

+Ensure that there is a line in /etc/postgresql/9.3/main/pg_hba.conf that allows local connections using md5:

+# "local" is for Unix domain socket connections only
+local   all         all                               md5

-4)  Unfortunately the django management command zap_and_create_postgis_db does not work until a PostgreSQL database with postgis already exists.
+6)  Unfortunately the django management command zap_and_create_postgis_db does not work until a PostgreSQL database with postgis already exists.
 The role and password can be taken from settings.py

 ./findme/scripts/builddb.sh

-5) ./findme/scripts/rebuild.sh
+7) ./findme/scripts/rebuild.sh